-This material is partly based upon work supported by the National Science Foundation under Grant No. CCR-9985441.
-Effort also sponsored by the Defense Advanced Research Projects Agency, Rome Laboratory, Air Force Materiel Command, USAF under agreement numbers F30602-99-1-0524, F30602-00-C-0200, and F30602-00-2-0615.
-The U.S. Government is authorized to reproduce and distribute reprints for Governmental purposes notwithstanding any copyright annotation thereon.
-The views and conclusions contained herein are those of the authors and should not be interpreted as necessarily representing the official policies or endorsements, either expressed or implied, of the Defense Advanced Research Projects Agency, Rome Laboratory or the U.S. Government.
-Paul Gruenbacher was supported by a grant from the Austrian Science Fund (1999/J 1764 "Collaborative Requirements Negotiation Aids").
+This material is partly based upon work supported by the National Science Foundation under grant no. CCR-9985441.
+Effort also sponsored by the Defense Advanced Research Projects Agency, Rome Laboratory, Air Force Materiel Command, USAF under agreement nos.
+F30602-99-1-0524, F30602-00-C-0200, F30602-00-C-0218, and F30602-00-2-0615.
+The US Government is authorized to reproduce and distribute reprints for Governmental purposes not-withstanding any copyright annotation thereon.
+The views and conclusions contained herein are those of the authors and should not be interpreted as necessarily representing the official policies or endorsements, either expressed or implied, of the Defense Advanced Research Projects Agency, Rome Laboratory or the US Government.
+Paul Grünbacher was supported by a grant from the Austrian Science Fund (1999/J 1764 "Collaborative Requirements Negotiation Aids").